The Last Voyage of the Demeter: Filming

 Principal photography began on June 30, 2021, in Berlin, before occurring in Malta, and ended on October 1.
-Some of the movie scenes were also recorded in the fortress city of Mdina.
+Some of the movie scenes were also recorded in the fortress city of Mdina, and at Fort Ricasoli.

-Special makeup and digital effects
+Special makeup and visual effects

 Göran Lundström served as makeup designer on the film.
 Lundström initially declined the position when it was offered to him by Fischer in 2021, as Lundström was then working as a makeup artist on the biographical crime drama film House of Gucci, but he later joined the project.
 Lundström described the process of fully applying prosthetic makeup to Botet as having taken "a long time, it was like a four-hour application.
 They're never as long as actors say they are, but I don't think Javier has exaggerated this one.
-Usually we aim for three hours, which is a normal makeup time for full coverage, but for this creature suit, sticking things on and gluing things down and covering it, it was a four-hour job."
+Usually, we aim for three hours, which is a normal makeup time for full coverage, but for this creature suit, sticking things on and gluing things down and covering it, it was a four-hour job."

-Lundström said that the practical makeup effects team collaborated little with the post-production team responsible for creating the film's computer-generated (CG) effects, stating, "We did interact a little on set; I showed them what we had, I gave them scans of all our sculptures, they took photos of all the eyeballs we had made to put in front of Javier's eyes, and they scanned him on set in the suit.
+Lundström said that the practical makeup effects team collaborated little with the post-production team responsible for creating the film's computer-generated imagery (CGI) effects, stating, "We did interact a little on set; I showed them what we had, I gave them scans of all our sculptures, they took photos of all the eyeballs we had made to put in front of Javier's eyes, and they scanned him on set in the suit.
 But for the rest of it, we weren't really involved, which is a shame."

 Music

 In April 2022, Thomas Newman was originally announced as the composer for the film.
-However, in June 2023, Newman left the project due to his scheduling conflicts, with Bear McCreary replacing him.
+However, in June 2023, Newman left the project due to scheduling conflicts, with Bear McCreary replacing him.
 The soundtrack album was released on August 11, 2023, the same day as the theatrical release.